 Simple English definitions for legal terms

-Read a random definition: income-based plan
+Read a random definition: military leave

 In contract disputes, parol evidence refers to any agreement that is not included in the written contract.
 The parol evidence rule states that these agreements made outside of the contract are not admissible in court, unless there is evidence of fraud, duress, or a mutual mistake.
 The rule is in place to prevent dishonest attacks on contracts.